thomastjdavis/thomastjdavis.github.io/README.md

 # thomastjdavis.github.io

-This is a repository hosted by GitHub for my professional/academic accomplishments and purposes.
+This is a repository where I have the files used to build my website via Github pages.
-Please let me know if you have any questions:
-email: thomas.davis "at" mavs.uta.edu